alibaba/GraphScope/docs/developer_guide.rst

 Note that if you want to build wheel packages for different Python versions, you may need to install multiple version of Python using `conda` or `pyenv`.

-The GraphScope analytical engine could be build on local on Mac with script.
+The GraphScope analytical engine and interactive engine could be built locally on mac with script.

-If GraphScope's dependencies not satisfied，you could use install_denpendencies script to install dependencies.
+If GraphScope's dependencies are not satisfied，you could use the install_denpendencies script to install dependencies.

 .. code::shell

     ./script/install_denpendencies.sh

-build the analytical engine with script on Mac.
+build the analytical engine and interactive engine with script.

 .. code::shell

     ./script/build.sh